President Trump attends church service on St. Patrick’s Day

-The president and his wife, first lady Melania (meh-LAH'-nee-ah) Trump, have joined parishioners for Sunday's 11 a.m. service at St. John's Episcopal Church .
+Trump and his wife, first lady Melania Trump, joined parishioners for Sunday's 11 a.m. service at St. John's Church, a historic yellow church across from the White House and Lafayette Park.
+Every president since James Madison, who served in the 1800s, has attended a service at St. John's, according to the church.

 Sign Up and Save